 Morenatti says it was the first time he fully grasped the danger that civilians would face in the conflict.

-“This woman — she’s in shock like I am in shock,” he said.
+“This woman — she’s in shock like I am in shock,”

 In the photo that was published on Feb.
 25, 2022, the woman is overcome with emotion.
 In the new one, she is almost begging.
 Morenatti, though, still feels the first photo he sent was the right one to capture the immediate chaos.